What Happened

 HUD asked for specific comments on the following topics:

-- Are there useful measures it should use, such as elevated blood lead levels in children or housing, economic, and demographic factors related to lead-safe and healthy homes?Are there “nationally scoped, geographically specific blood lead data” on young children?
+• Are there useful measures it should use, such as elevated blood lead levels in children or housing, economic, and demographic factors related to lead-safe and healthy homes?Are there “nationally scoped, geographically specific blood lead data” on young children?
 Should HUD use one of the available data models?
-(Note: The Unleaded Kids’ September blog and our February blog that describes five data models from HUD, CDC, and EPA.
+(Note: Our March blog that describes five data models from HUD, CDC, and EPA.
 The state of Ohio has developed a model as well.)

 Why it Matters